goblivend/Advent-of-code/2024/README.md

 (I understand that might be the goal of the exercise but then this lore can't work....)

 So instead of creating a perfect list and choosing the elements inside, I need to create a valid list each time => way higher time complexity

+### Day 6:

+Quite happy about today managed to find a solution quite fast and minimize the amount of parsing

+The only thing is that my code is quite ugly at the moment

+For the part 2 I managed to speed up my solution :
+- At first I tried adding a wall on every free spot using lists as memory => estimated 180mins
+- Changing the memory list to a Set memory => 3mins
+- Filtering the positions to only places where the guard passes in the their usual path => 30sec
+- Adding -O2 => ~10sec